Tasty Recipes for the Home Cook

 Surf and Turf Stuffed Potatoes Closeup

-If you are in a mood for a loaded potato, this is the one to try!
+If you are in the mood for a loaded potato, this is the one to try!
 It’s substantial enough for a main dish.
 Serve with a side of steamed broccoli for balance and to round off the meal.

 Recommended supplies: